 - Did you see an adult do or say something to a student that might have embarrassed them?

 - Did you feel excluded today?

-- Were there any special assemblies or celebrations today and how did it include everyone, or not?
+- Were there any special assemblies or celebrations today and did it include everyone?

 - Did anyone stand up to bullying today?

 - Did you learn about activism or standing up for something today?